Master's in Interdisciplinary Secondary Transition Services

-- SPED 6210 Universal Design for Learning and Assessment (3 credits)
+SPED 6210 Universal Design for Learning and Assessment

-- SPED 6214 Applied Research in Secondary Transition Practices (3 credits)
+SPED 6214 Applied Research in Secondary Transition Practices

-- SPED 6233 Curriculum in Special Education (3 credits)
+SPED 6233 Culturally Responsive Curriculum in Special Education

-- SPED 6255 Collaboration with Systems and Families (3 credits)
+SPED 6255 Collaboration with Diverse Youth, Families and Stakeholders

 The online Master’s in Interdisciplinary Secondary Transition Services is designed for passionate professionals like you who are ready to take a step forward in their careers with a challenging, practice-based online curriculum.
 After completing this master’s program, you will be prepared to work as a transition specialist across multiple disciplines: